dataminer-site/dataminer-site.github.io/docs/extensions/delta.md

 FROM delta_scan('s3://some/delta/table');
 ```

-For authenticating to S3 buckets, DuckDB [Secrets](../configuration/secrets_manager) are supported:
+For authenticating to S3 buckets, DataMiner [Secrets](../configuration/secrets_manager) are supported:

 ```sql
 CREATE SECRET (